-What is a bankroll and why control it?
+What is bankroll and why control it?

 Published: April 29, 2025

 Bankroll is the amount of money that the player allocates exclusively for the game.
-Not for rent, food or loans - only for bets.
+Not for rent, food or loans - only for rates.
 Competent bankroll management allows you to play for a long time, consciously and without harm to life.

-Bankroll control is the basis:
+Bankroll control is the basis of:

-Basic Principles of Bankroll Management
+Bankroll Management Framework

-1. Define your gaming budget
+1. Determine your gaming budget

 Your bankroll should be: